Corsini family

-The House of Corsini is the name of an old and influential Florentine princely family.
+The House of Corsini is the name of an old and influential Italian princely family, originally from Florence, whose members were elected to many important political and ecclesiastical positions, including that of a Pope.

 From Poggibonsi to the 14th century

-The Corsinis originated from the areas of Poggibonsi and from the “Pesa” valley, which are between Siena and Florence.
+The Corsinis originated from the areas of Poggibonsi and from the "Pesa" valley, which are between Siena and Florence.
 They arrived in Florence towards the end of the 12th century.
-During the 14th century they gained prominence as politicians, traders, and churchmen in what was the Republic of Florence.
+During the 14th century, they gained prominence as politicians, traders, and churchmen in what was the Republic of Florence.
 They gave to Florence twelve Priors and forty-seven Gonfalonieres of Justice, the highest appointments in Florence.

 Matteo (1322–1402) built a considerable fortune at the Court of England, trading wools, silk and fish.
 He was a close friend to the poet, Petrarch.
 A banking crisis, which had been caused by the insolvency of Edward III following his wars in France, forced Matteo to relinquish his position in England.
 He then returned to Tuscany where he invested in land.
-In 1371, Matteo and the Corsinis were granted the title of Count Palatine by the Charles IV, Emperor of the Holy Roman Empire.
+In 1371, Matteo and the Corsinis were granted the title of Count Palatine by the Charles IV, Holy Roman Emperor.
 Matteo's cousin, Giovanni, became Seneschal of Armenia and Governor of Rodi.
 Another cousin, Filippo (1334–1421), was a law expert, an active diplomat, and was five times Gonfaloniere of Justice, in Florence.

 Early contributions to the Church

 Two Corsinis were bishops of Fiesole.
 They were Andrea (1349) and Neri (1374).
 Two others, Piero (1363) and Amerigo (1411), were bishops of Florence.

 Of particular note is Andrea, who was Bishop of Fiesole from 1349 until his death in 1373.
 He was made a Saint in 1629 (Sant Andrea Corsini, or Saint Andrew Corsini) because of his life of penitence, meditation and dedication to helping the poor.
-His brother, Neri, was also a Bishop of Fiesole and reached a status of blessed by the church.
+His brother, Neri, was also a Bishop of Fiesole and reached the status of blessed by the church.

-Piero (or “Pietro”) Corsini was appointed Bishop of Florence in September 1363 by Pope Urban V. His Florentine episcopate ended in June 1370 when Urban V elevated him to Cardinal and made him Cardinal-Priest of San Lorenzo in Damaso.
+Piero (or "Pietro") Corsini was appointed Bishop of Florence in September 1363 by Pope Urban V. His Florentine episcopate ended in June 1370 when Urban V elevated him to Cardinal and made him Cardinal-Priest of San Lorenzo in Damaso.
 He was named Cardinal-Bishop of Porto e Santa Rufina in 1374 and died in August 1405.

 He participated in the conclave of 1370, which elected Pope Gregory XI and in the conclave of April 1378, which elected Pope Urban VI.
 He was present, but did not vote, in the conclave of September 1378 which elected Antipope Clement VII; Clement's election began the Western Schism.
 He joined the obedience of Antipope Clement VII, and participated in the conclave of 1394, which elected Antipope Benedict XIII.